top of page

 Materials and Craftsmanship

 Filipino jewelry is celebrated for its exceptional use of natural materials and the artistry of its craftsmanship.
 For centuries, Filipino artisans have demonstrated a profound understanding of materials, transforming them into stunning pieces that embody cultural identity and heritage.
+Among the most popular forms of traditional Filipino jewelry were rings and bracelets, crafted from gold, brass, and other materials, each reflecting the rich history and skilled craftsmanship of the archipelago.

 Traditional Materials